kakauandme/anomalyfinder/data preparation/README.md

 `filter_data.ipynb` - selects fires with intensity over 50 and saves the locations to the csv file We use fires with intensity over 50 in order to shrink our dataset and make it run faster

+`NCtoCSV.ipynb` - converts nc data to a long scv format

 ### Instalation